 The Prophet (sallahu alayhi w sallam) said:

 The best of you are those who learn the Quran and teach it.”
 (Bukhari)

-Remember to remind them of these virtues often as children are more prone to forgetfulness.
+Remember to remind your child of these virtues often as children are more prone to forgetfulness.

 WHEN IT GETS HARD…

-There will be many moments when your child will feel what is known as mental block or finds the pronunciation of some words tricky.
+There will be times when your child will feel what is known as a mental block or finds the pronunciation of some words difficult.
 Remember to stay calm and go back to Ar-Rahman!
 Teach your child to depend on Allah by making du’aa to Allah when anything gets difficult.

 3. GOOD MANNERS

 Children should be taught some of the important etiquettes of learning the Quran so that they will gain maximum benefit from the blessed Book.

 – To always say Ta’oodh (a’oodhu billahi min ash-shaytaani ar-rajeem) before recitation.
 If your child interrupts the recitation with worldly talks then ask them to repeat the ta’oodh.